See the latest bonus categories from Discover and get tips on how to maximize your cash back.

 Tips for maximizing your bonus

-- Use your Discover it Cash Back card to purchase food when you dine out.
+- Use your Discover it Cash Back card for all Amazon.com, Target and Walmart.com purchases.

 - Check Discover’s shopping portal for opportunities to stack your rewards.

-- Visit Discover.com/digitalwallets for more information on which digital wallet transactions qualify for the 5 percent bonus.
+- Visit Discover.com/digitalwallets for more information on which digital wallet transactions qualify for the 5 percent bonus, if you prefer to shop that way.

 Discover vs. Chase bonus categories

 Chase also offers a 5 percent cash back bonus in categories that rotate quarterly.
-From July 1 through Sept.
-30, 2019, Chase Freedom cardholders can earn 5 percent cash back on up to $1,500 at gas stations and on select streaming services.
+From Oct.
+1 through Dec.
+31, 2019, Chase Freedom cardholders can earn 5 percent cash back on up to $1,500 at department stores and on Chase Pay and PayPal purchases.

 Chase vs. Discover cash back categories 2019